sticnarf/ZhihuMercenariesCrawler/README.md

 ## Usage

-Run `crawler.rb` to start the crawler.
+Run `run.sh` to start the crawler.

 ~~You can interrupt the program at any time.
 Next time you start the program, it will resume from break point.~~